 Domestic Violence

-Seattle Domestic Violence Attorney
+Seattle Domestic Violence Lawyer

 Your Trusted Advocate for Domestic Violence in King County

 If you have been charged with domestic violence, you need counsel willing to fight for your constitutional rights.
 Hale Law Enterprises provides a dedicated attorney you can trust to fight aggressively on your behalf.
 Attorney Matthew T. Hale has successfully handled thousands of cases, including high-profile cases.
-His record demonstrates his ability to represent his clients effectively and is a testament to his success!
+His record demonstrates his ability to represent clients effectively and is a testament to his success!

 Have you been charged with domestic violence in Washington State?
 Call Hale Law Enterprises today at (206) 207-4776 or contact us online to schedule a meeting with our domestic violence lawyer in Seattle!